julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 We opted for a SARIMAX model here.
 SARIMAX is similiar to ARIMA models, but it contains a bit of flexibility in that it allows for additional features :
-('S' in SARIMAX is for seasonal):  Seasonal features are a good option if you have seasons within cyclical data or seasons within seasons.
-('X' in SARIMAX is for Exogenous): Allows for additional explanatory variables.
+The 'S' in SARIMAX is for seasonal.
+Seasonal features are a good option if you have seasons within cyclical data or seasons within seasons.
+The 'X' in SARIMAX is for Exogenous, which allows for additional explanatory variables.

-We can a good bit about our model by examining the summary table, most of which aligns with a typical OLS summary output.
-We can see that the AR(1) lagged feauture is considerably stronger than AR(2).
-The sigma2 output in the coefficients table is the estimate of the variance of the error term.
+We can learn a good bit about our model by examining the summary table, most of which aligns with a typical OLS summary output.
+We can see that the AR(1) lagged feature is considerably stronger than AR(2).
+Note that the sigma2 output in the coefficients table is the estimate of the variance of the error term.

 Lets use SARIMAX to generate some forecasts.